elf4j/elf4j-tinylog/README.md

         </dependency>
 ```

-Note: A library, API, or server/container codebase would use the `test` or `provided` scope; or use only the ELF4J API
+Note: A library, API, or server/container codebase would use the `test` or `provided` scope; or just use the ELF4J API -
 without any SPI provider like this, at all.
-That is, instead of dictating a logging provider, the facilitating codebase
+Only one logging provider should be loaded and working at run-time; the
-should leave the choice on logging provider to the end-user application.
+facilitating codebase should leave the provider choice to the end-user application.